Estonia–Russia relations: Soviet occupation of 1944–1991

 Although the United States and the United Kingdom, the allies of the USSR against Germany during World War II, recognized the occupation of the Republic of Estonia by USSR at Yalta Conference in 1945 de facto, the governments of the rest of the western democracies did not recognize the seizure of Estonia by the USSR in 1940 and in 1944 de jure according to the Sumner Welles' declaration of 23 July 1940; such countries recognized Estonian diplomats and consuls who still functioned in many countries in the name of their former governments.
 These ageing diplomats persisted in this anomalous situation until the ultimate restoration of Estonia's independence in 1991.

-On 23 February 1989 The red-blue waved flag of the Estonian SSR was lowered on Pikk Hermann.
-It was replaced with the blue-black-white flag of Estonia on 24 February 1989.

 The first freely elected parliament during the Soviet era in Estonia had passed independence resolutions on 8 May 1990, and renamed Estonian SSR to the Republic of Estonia.
-During the attempted coup on 20 August 1991 by the Gang of Eight, the Estonian parliament issued the Declaration of Independence from the Soviet Union at 23:03 Tallinn time.
+During the 1991 Soviet coup d'état attempt, on 20 August 1991 the Estonian parliament issued the declaration of the restoration of the country's full independence.
 On 6 September 1991, the State Council of the Soviet Union recognized the independence of Estonia., immediately followed by the international recognitions of the Republic of Estonia.

 In 1992, Heinrich Mark, the Prime Minister of the Republic of Estonia in duties of the President in exile, presented his credentials to the newly elected President of Estonia Lennart Meri.
 The last Russian troops withdrew from Estonia in August 1994.